renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_cleanup [serialize|deserialize:"app"]
 ```

 Clears the `ZUI` hash – all configuration fields, anchors, buttons, etc. Also, clears fields that start with `my_` – this is the provided namespace to use by applications.
-If `serialize` given, will store `my_*` fields and `zui-list` state fields into special `ZUI` field.
-It can be then retrieved by `deserialize:"app"` – effect will be like if the application was never left.
+If `serialize` is given, will store `my_*` fields and `zui-list` state fields into a special `ZUI` field.
+It can be then retrieved by `deserialize:"app"` – the effect will be like if the application was never left.

 ---